ulmi/ulmi.github.io/content/posts/1753206000908-framework/index.en.md

 # So it's been a while...well more than while!

 But a lot has happen since november, still a father of none but I went through some sort of a divorce, with the selling of my share in my old company in past May which I founded in 2012.
-It was sad but a relief form a chaotic and neurotic 2024, but that's all other story to share about that experience.
+It was sad but a relief from a chaotic and neurotic 2024, but that's all other story to share about that experience.

 I didn't start anything new in the meantime, apart from some new side projects, small and to get the mind busy and uncomfortable as one should - like this was and I failed to maintain it - where one of those projects surely does make me more uncomfortable than I should be, do to it's scale, but LFG!